INSIDE: How to easily, quickly decorate girls bedroom on a $140 budget. DIY girls bedroom decor ideas.

 Girls Bedroom Decor Grand Total = $139.13

 The centerpiece of this girls bedroom is the DIY canopy bed with custom sheers and fun bow tie backs.
-(Tutorial to come in April!)
+(Tutorial to come.)

 Crafty and creative herself, we had many pieces of her art to showcase.
 I used formerly glittery gold picture frame cutouts and painted them white.
 They were hung on the wall with Contact picture hanging strips.